$100,000 next-day deposit rule for federal 941, 944, & 943

 Enhanced Payroll and E-pay Service for QuickBooks Desktop

-An enhancement has been made to QuickBooks 2014 and later versions.
-You will be prompted about this rule when creating a paycheck and you accumulate $100,000 or more Federal 940/943/941 taxes:
+In QuickBooks Desktop you will be prompted about this rule when creating a paycheck and you accumulate $100,000 or more Federal 940/943/941 taxes:

 To pay through the EFTPS Website:

 - Make a payment through the EFTPS website (www.EFTPS.com) or through the EFTPS phone system (1.800.555.3453).
-You can use the same Login Requirements that you use in e-paying in QuickBooks.
+You can use the same Login Requirements that you use in e-paying in QuickBooks Desktop.

 |Send Payroll||Submit payment to IRS||Payday||IRS receives payment|